Creative director

 Employers

-Creative directors work at advertising agencies and also at in-house marketing departments of large companies.
+Creative directors work at advertising agencies and in-house marketing departments of large companies.

 Employment opportunities and recruitment are handled by each individual agency.
 They have their own graduate recruitment schemes with applications at the start of the final year of study.
 Competition is fierce so apply early.